 Ever wonder why your cat loves to play with plastic bags?
 It’s because they like the smell of it.
-Not only do they like the bags themselves, they also like all the unique and interesting things that you bring home in those plastic bags.
+Not only do they like the bags themselves, they also like all the unique and interesting things you bring home in those plastic bags.
 And if those smells aren’t appealing enough, cats also find the crinkling sound of plastic bags to be appealing.
-The same goes for paper bags, which they find to be a nice hiding place.
+The same goes for paper bags, which they find to be an excellent hiding place.

 5. Stinky Socks and Shoes

 There’s a reason why your cat likes to chew on your shoes.
 Not only do they like the smell of shoes and socks, but the stinkier, the better.
 It may seem strange for an animal that favors cleanliness to like your stink, but there’s a reason behind it that you must know.